fjohngomez/AcademyOrganizer/TierList.md

 - [C] Write a component to display a list of all students (at least their names)
 - [C] Write a campuses sub-reducer to manage campuses in your Redux store
 - [C] Write a students sub-reducer to manage students in your Redux store
-- [ ] Display the all-campuses component when the url matches `/campuses`
+- [C] Display the all-campuses component when the url matches `/campuses`
-- [ ] Display the all-students component when the url matches `/students`
+- [C] Display the all-students component when the url matches `/students`
-- [ ] Add a links to the navbar that can be used to navigate to the all-campuses view and the all-students view
+- [C] Add a links to the navbar that can be used to navigate to the all-campuses view and the all-students view

 #### Backend